Read Our Latest Blog Post

 For reasons unknown the Norse population disappeared around 1500 and it was in 1721 that the missionary Hans Egede, from the joint kingdom of Denmark-Norway, arrived.
 He was actually looking for the Norsemen but instead found the Inuit people and decided to stay and convert them to Christianity!

 Fly from UK to Copenhagen.
 Your hotel is only one Metro stop away from the airport (3 minutes).
 If you would like more time to visit Copenhagen you can either request an early flight or add extra nights, in which case we will locate you in a city centre hotel - please ask for details.

-1 night COPENHAGEN - Park Inn Copenhagen (3 star)
+1 night COPENHAGEN - Clarion Hotel Copenhagen Airport

 Flight from Copenhagen to Kangerlussuaq and then onward by smaller aircraft for the magnificent ‘sightseeing’ flight to Ilulissat, with glorious views of the Ilulissat Icefjord.
 Met on arrival for transfer to your hotel.
 Ilulissat is a modern town by Greenlandic standards yet we believe better described as a ‘settlement’.
 It is 300 kms north of the Arctic Circle, with the unique Disko Bay and magnificent Ilulissat Ice Fjord (A UNESCO World Heritage Site) right on the doorstep.
 Here you will find calving glaciers, gigantic and majestic icebergs and remote, isolated settlements where Greenlandic hunters still live very much according to ancient traditions.
 During your guided walking tour of Ilulissat you will also see the Greenlanders’ chief working companion, the Greenlandic dog; there are around 3500 of them in Ilulissat and the four villages which surround it!

-During the evening relax and enjoy a welcome dinner in your hotel which has a repuation for good food, especially seafood!
+During the evening relax and enjoy a welcome dinner in your hotel which has a reputation for good food, especially seafood!

 4 nights ILULISSAT - Hotel Arctic (4 star)